 Which Is the Most Dominant BJJ Position?

-Controlling the back in Brazilian Jiu-jitsu is a highly advantageous position referred to as the “rear mount” or “taking the back”.
+Controlling the back in Brazilian Jiu-jitsu is a highly advantageous position called the “rear mount” or “taking the back”.
 It is considered the ultimate goal for practitioners due to its dominance.

 Once you have achieved it, your opponent is left vulnerable and unsure of your next move.
 The back mount is particularly effective for potential chokes, including the rear naked choke, widely used in BJJ and mixed martial arts.